richardm/richardm.github.io/docs/principles/index.md

 - Don't stack rank your people if you want them to truly put their teammates first.
 See [Align incentives](/principles/align-incentives).

 ## People & Relationships
+* **Everyone’s behavior makes sense to them.** (See the ABCs of Performance Management)

 > “When you have great relationships, any process works.
-When you don’t, no process works.” - Will Larson
+When you don’t, no process works.” - Will Larson (See: Individuals and interactions over processes and tools.)

 ## Diversity & Inclusion